Manecas1221212/romance/chapter_02.md

 Claire squeezed her arm once, then let go.
 They parted ways at the library steps—Claire had a paper due, Anna had practice.

 At the tennis courts, Anna changed quickly and grabbed a racket.
 Practice was wind sprints and second serves until her legs felt like someone else's.
-Coach watched from the baseline, arms crossed, eyes narrowed in that way that meant she was cataloging every weak shot, every hesitation.
+Coach Martha watched from the baseline, arms crossed, eyes narrowed in that way that meant she was cataloging every weak shot, every hesitation.

 "You play like you're angry," Coach called after Anna double-faulted for the third time.